With nearly 20 years experience in Cambodia, OHF has a wealth of knowledge on how to manage and execute projects in developing countries.

 The work in Nepal involves traveling over bad roads to rural communities.
 Supervising the construction of rice bag houses requires field work and OHF staff will be expected to spend two weeks or more overseeing the project.
 They must be prepared to stay in basic accommodation, eat the same food as the Nepalis and ensure the cold winter nights and the hot summer days.
 OHF staff must understand how rice bag buildings are constructed, the correct materials needed and supervise the work to ensure that proper procedures are followed.

 The livelihood projects means we have to understand animal husbandry, examine the project to ensure they provide sustainable income to the beneficiaries.
 Our hands-on approach means we look into the details of the project to see if we can improve or reduce the cost.

 OHF’s strength is its hands-on approach with the goal of a high benefit to cost ratio for the beneficiaries.
 We are looking at growth and expansion of existing as well as looking for new projects in other countries.
 We are at the very exciting growth phase!

-- We are looking for a person with a passion to help the poor in developing countries .
+- Passion to help the poor especially in developing countries

 - Willing to travel abroad to visit OHF sites to enable